-This guide can give you some insights about what is affecting youth development at your club.
+This guide could give you some insights about what is affecting youth development at your club.
 Please keep in mind that there is no right or wrong in development, this guide is only giving advice.

 A state of the art training facility makes your players develop a lot faster than when you have an average training facility.

 Better facilities will add more points to the player attributes increase.
-Whilst a player at a club with poor facilities may spend over a year to increase his player attributes by one point, a player at top facility club may improve it within a 1-2 month period.
+Whilst a player at a club with poor facilities may spend over a year to increase his player attributes by a single point point, a player with state-of-the-art facilities may improve it within a 1-2 month period.

 The junior coaches at your club not only focus on the U18 or U19 at your club, but they also train the virtual players who are younger This means that better youth coaches will increase the level of your annual youth intake.

 This Youth Level is for clubs based in England only, since they started the ‘Elite Player Performance Plan’.
 This determines on which level your youth teams compete.
-The higher this level is, the better the match experience will be for the players in these teams.
+The higher this level is, the better the match experience will be for the players in those teams.
 (Levels (best to worse): 1, 2, 3, 4, 0).

 A more powerful tool is the individual training area.
 Here you can focus on individual player roles or even individual attributes.
 With individual training you can also alter a players main position and his player traits.
 By using this area correctly, you will be able to create a player that is ideal for your tactical ideas.

 Obviously the ability of your staff will have an enormous influence on youth development.
 The better your coaches are, the better training they will get.
-The level of training can be seen in the coaches tab and these are shown as stars (0 is worst, 5 is best).
+You can see the level of the training areas in the coaches tab and these are shown as stars (0 is worst, 5 is best).